ViTAE-Transformer/Remote-Sensing-RVSA/Readme.md

 ### 2025.02.16

-The inference framework of RVSA on the Baidu PaddlePaddle is provided!
+The classification inference framework of RVSA on the Baidu PaddlePaddle is provided!
 See **/MAEPretrain_SceneClassification/Paddle/**

 ### 2023.10.18